1944 Bulgarian coup d'état: Coup d'état

-On the eve of 9 September, army units together with Fatherland Front detachments captured key locations in Sofia, such as the Ministry of War, the Ministry of Internal Affairs, the post, the telegraph, the radio, the railway station, etc. Early in the morning, the new Prime Minister Kimon Georgiev informed the people on the radio of the shuffle:
+On the eve of 9 September, army units together with Fatherland Front detachments captured key locations in Sofia, such as the Ministry of War, the Ministry of Internal Affairs, the post, the telegraph, the radio, and the railway station.
+Early in the morning, the new Prime Minister Kimon Georgiev informed the people on the radio of the shuffle:

 On 9 September, on the order of the NOVA commander-in-chief Dobri Terpeshev, all partisan units descended from the mountains and took over villages and cities' governments.
 In most places, this was not met with much resistance, but in other cases army and police units loyal to the old government put up violent resistance to the Fatherland Front forces.
 In Sofia, Plovdiv, the region of Pernik, Shumen and Haskovo the old regime's supporters were defeated by military action with the army coming under the effective control of the Fatherland Front.
 The establishment of the new leadership happened at the latest in Haskovo, where partisans and other antifascists seized the artillery barracks on 12 September, but suffered many casualties, as the negotiations with the commanding officers failed to reach a compromise.

-As of 9 September, the Red Army had not reached Sofia but remained in northeastern Bulgaria.
-As the Bulgarian communists were capable of assuming power without any aid.
+As of 9 September, the Red Army had not reached Sofia but remained in northeastern Bulgaria, as the Bulgarian communists were capable of assuming power without any aid.

 New government

-The Fatherland Front government included representatives of the BWP, BANU "Pladne", the Bulgarian Workers' Social Democratic Party (Wide Socialists) and Zveno.
+The Fatherland Front government included representatives of the BWP, BANU "Pladne", the Bulgarian Social Democratic Workers' Party (Broad Socialists) and Zveno.
 The former Prime Minister Konstantin Muraviev was arrested, as were Tsar Simeon II's regents, members of the former government, and some army detachment heads.
 On 10 September, the police was abolished and replaced with a popular militia consisting mainly of recent partisans; 8,130 political prisoners were released from the prisons, and the concentration camps of the former regime (e.g. Gonda voda, Krasto pole, Lebane) were closed down.
 The fascist organizations were banned, as were their publications.
-The former regents, Prince Kiril, Bogdan Filov, and Nikola Mihov, were executed in February.
+The former regents, Prince Kiril, Bogdan Filov, and Nikola Mihov, were executed on 1 February 1945.
 On 8 September 1946, a referendum about the further destiny of the monarchy was held.
 Based on the results of the referendum, Bulgaria was declared People's Republic on 15 September 1946.